abigailwsmith/abigailwsmith/README.md

 ### Hi there 👋

-I am a Sophomore at St. Lawrence University, working on a Data Science and History double major.
+I am a Junior at St. Lawrence University, working on a Data Science and History double major.
 I enjoy working with sports analytics, especially baseball.
 I am also a member of the women's rowing team at SLU.
 Previously, I did competitive nordic skiing in Oslo, Norway.
 I enjoy coding in Python and R and I got my start using Scratch in first grade.
 I often post code related to sports analystics and data visualization.
+This summer, I got to work on the SCORE Network Summer Fellowship at St. Lawrence.
+I greatly enjoyed making data modules for a variety of sports, my favorite part was getting to prepare data for the modules.

 <!--
 **abigailwsmith/abigailwsmith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.